Hélas pour moi

-Hélas pour moi (English: Alas for Me or Oh Woe Is Me) is a 1993 French film directed by Jean-Luc Godard and starring Gérard Depardieu.
-This film is inspired by the legend of Alcmene and Amphitryon and attempts to show the desire of a god to experience the truth of human desire, suffering and pleasure.
+Hélas pour moi (English: Alas for Me or Oh Woe Is Me) is a 1993 French-Swiss experimental film directed by Jean-Luc Godard and starring Gérard Depardieu.
+The film is loosely inspired by the legend of Alcmene and Amphitryon and depicts a god attempting to experience the truth of human desire, suffering and pleasure.

 Plot

-Abraham Klimt arrives in a small Swiss village to investigate an incident that occurred on July 23, 1989 involving Rachel and Simon Donnadieu, a local couple.
+A man named Abraham Klimt arrives in a small Swiss village to investigate an incident that occurred on July 23, 1989 involving Rachel and Simon Donnadieu, a local couple.
 He interviews several of the townsfolk and enlists the aid of a poet, Aude Amiel.
-In flashback, the story of Rachel and Simon unfolds.
-Per the Greek myth on which the film is based, God, or a god, comes to earth with his assistant, Max Mercury.
-He decides he wants to possess Rachel Donnadieu, so he takes the form of Simon Donnadieu when Simon leaves home on a business trip.
+The story of Rachel and Simon unfolds in a series of flashbacks.
+Per the Greek myth on which the film is based, God—or a god—comes to earth with his assistant, Max Mercury.
+He decides he wants to possess Rachel Donnadieu, so he takes the form of Simon Donnadieu when the latter leaves home on a business trip.
 God-as-Simon returns to Rachel while Simon is away, and the two have an encounter.

 Or not.
 Rachel is not talking about the incident, and Simon, in a brief encounter with Klimt at the end of the film, denies that it happened.
 The evidence provided by the flashbacks is contradictory.
 Ultimately, Klimt concludes, "There is nothing left to say concerning Simon and Rachel.
 The rest occurs beyond images and beyond stories."